cnp3/ebook/exercises/tcp-2.rst

    +0 < .
 4:4(0) ack 12 win 4000

-The complete packetdrill_ script is available from :download:`/exercises/packetdrill_scripts/connect.pkt`
+The complete packetdrill_ script is available from :download:`/exercises/packetdrill_scripts/connect.pkt`.

 Another interesting features of packetdrill_ is that it is possible to inspect the state maintained by the Linux kernel for the underlying connection using the ``TCP_INFO`` socket option.
 This makes it possible to retrieve the value of some variables of the TCP control block.

-packetdrill_ can be used to explore in details the operation of the Linux TCP implementation to understand how it reacts to system calls and the reception of packets.

 Let us first explore how a TCP connection can be established.
 In the previous script, we have injected the segments that a client would send to a server.
 We can also use the Linux stack as a client and inject the segments that a server would return.
 Such a client process would first create its :manpage:`socket`` and then issue the :manpage:`connect` system call.
 At this point, the stack sends a ``SYN`` segment.
-To simplify the scripts, we have configured the stack to use a ``MSS`` of 1000 bytes and disabled the TCP extensions.
+To simplify the scripts, we have configured the stack to use a ``MSS`` of 1000 bytes and disabled the TCP extensions (the details of this configuration may be found at the beginning of the script).
 The server replies with a ``SYN+ACK`` and the stack sends acknowledges it to finish the three-way-handshake.

 .. code-block:: console